How to pay taxes with a credit card

 Pay by Direct Pay

 Direct Pay allows you to send money directly from a savings or checking account.
-You don’t have to register to use direct pay and you can access it through the IRS website or IRS2Go app.
-In order to complete your payment, you will need the information from an old tax return from within the past six years to verify your identity.
+You don’t have to register to use Direct Pay and can access it through the IRS website or IRS2Go app.
+To complete your payment, you will need information from an old tax return from within the past six years to verify your identity.
 You can’t make more than two payments using Direct Pay in a 24-hour period.

 Use electronic funds withdrawal (EFW)

 Using EFW is like creating a digital check to make a payment.
 It doesn’t require any enrollment and the IRS doesn’t charge you a fee to pay in this way.
-Before choosing this form of payment, you’ll want to check with your banking institution to see if it charges a fee on its end.
-In order to complete an EFW, you will need your bank account number, routing number and type of account.
+Before choosing this form of payment, you’ll want to check with your banking institution to see if it charges a fee for payment.
+In order to complete an EFW, you’ll need your bank account number, routing number and type of account.
 This option is only available if you file using tax preparation software or the services of a tax professional.

 Use the Electronic Federal Tax Payment System (EFTPS)